-Expectations for adults in 2016
+Expectations for adults today

 Over the past 10 to 20 years the opportunities for adults, who have Down syndrome, to live productive, inclusive and fulfilling lives have become so much greater.
 Social attitudes, government policies and the efforts of young people and their families in forging new pathways, have assisted in ensuring a brighter future.
 Due to improvements in medical care, recognition of the benefits of a healthy diet and increased activity, life expectancy for a person with Down syndrome is now an average of 60, and that’s a long time to explore many possibilities.